Ecological art: Historical precedents

 In 1971, artist Bonnie Sherk performs Public Lunch with the Animals in the Lion House of the San Francisco Zoo.
 She went on to found The Farm (also known as Crossroads Community in 1974 in San Francisco.
 The project involved growing edible crops as environmental sculpture; livestock were also raised there and it also served as a performance art venue and community education center.
+In 1978, in New Zealand, the Vacant Lot of Cabbages was planted in the CBD of the capital city Wellington and was cited as an early Anthropocene work of art.

 The 1972 essay, Art and Ecological Consciousness by György Kepes in his book, Arts of the Environment. presents the genre as distinct from environmental art.
 In the 1992 exhibition and book, Fragile Ecologies: Contemporary Artists' Interpretations and Solutions, art historian, Dr. Barbara Matilsky differentiates ecological art from environmental art in that the former has ethical underpinnings.
 In 1993, a workshop and exhibition, specifically about ecological systems and art, was presented by Don Krug, Renee Miller and Barbara Westfall at the Society for Ecological Restoration in Irvine, California.
 The term ecovention, was coined in 1999 as a conjunction of the words ecology and intervention, in conjunction with an exhibition of the same name curated by Amy Lipton and Sue Spaid, representing artist's projects that use inventive strategies to physically transform a local ecology.
 In a 2006 UNESCO research report for the Art in Ecology think tank on arts and sustainability, "Mapping the Terrain of Contemporary EcoArt Practice and Collaboration", the artist Beth Carruthers uses the term Ecoart.

 A current definition of ecological art drafted collectively by the EcoArt Network of international artists, founded in 1998, is "an art practice that embraces an ethic of social justice in both its content and form/materials.
 EcoArt is created to inspire caring and respect, stimulate dialogue, and encourage the long-term flourishing of the social and natural environments in which we live.
-It commonly manifests as socially engaged, activist, community-based restorative or interventionist art."
+It commonly manifests as socially engaged, activist, community-based restorative or art intervention."

-More recently contemporary artists like Parvez M. Taj, Eve Mosher and more embrace ecological art as their medium of expression.
+More recently contemporary artists like Parvez M. Taj, Eve Mosher, Michael Singer (artist), Patricia Johanson and more embrace ecological art as their medium of expression.